Neck Exercises

 We know that women suffer neck pain more than men in general.
 I feel neck exercises are an important link to this problem and a key factor in establishing normal cervical spine function and the reduction of head and neck pain.

 • Clearly, specific exercises can have a positive effect on neck pain; however, it is also possible to help prevent neck pain by exercising.
-An study in the 2014 Occupational & Environmental Medicine indicates that a combination of exercises and stretching can help prevent incidents of neck pain by approximately 50% in office workers.
+A 2014 study in the 2014 Occupational & Environmental Medicine indicates that a combination of exercises and stretching can help prevent incidents of neck pain by approximately 50% in office workers.

 • A 2014 study in Biomed Research International indicated that exercises directed at the neck & shoulders at work was able to reduce neck pain and even headaches for office workers regardless of being supervised or not.